 And maybe again after that.

-So think about it.
-Whatever you choose, make sure you know what you’re getting yourself in for.
+Whatever you choose, ensure you know what you’re getting yourself in for.

 I’ve bashed the insurers a bit in this article, but here’s a doozy for you: 97ish percent of all life insurance claims are paid every year.

-Look into your options.
-Make the best decision for you.
 Talk to an expert like me and get the peace of mind that Income Protection offers you and your family.
-You can get me on phone on 05793 20836 or contact me through the form below.

 As Ireland's leading life insurance broker, we specialise in comparing the rates and policies from the top five Irish life insurance providers and offering the very best value quotes to suit the individual needs of our clients.
 Our expertise lies in finding a suitable insurance plan for those with specific needs, be it a particular illness, occupation or claim history, we've got you covered in every sense!